 Notes: Refer to the National Parks and Wildlife Act 1974 for requirements to protect and preserve Aboriginal objects and places of significance.

 Applicants are encouraged to contact the Metropolitan Local Aboriginal Land Council officer, North

-Sydney Council Aboriginal Heritage Manager and/or the National Parks and Wildlife Service (which forms part of the NSW Office of Environment and Heritage) before lodging a development application.
+Applicants are encouraged to contact the Metropolitan Local Aboriginal Land Council officer, North Sydney Council Aboriginal Heritage Manager and/or the National Parks and Wildlife Service (which forms part of the NSW Office of Environment and Heritage) before lodging a development application.

-- 01 Acknowledge the importance of Aboriginal heritage as part of North Sydney's heritage resources. - 02 Protect Aboriginal objects and Aboriginal places of heritage significance by minimising the likelihood of disturbance from development. - 03 Minimise potential for interference with archaeological objects as a result of development by encouraging relics to be preserved in-situ.
+- O1 Acknowledge the importance of Aboriginal heritage as part of North Sydney's heritage resources. - O2 Protect Aboriginal objects and Aboriginal places of heritage significance by minimising the likelihood of disturbance from development. - O3 Minimise potential for interference with archaeological objects as a result of development by encouraging relics to be preserved in-situ.

-- Obtain relevant approvals from the Aboriginal Heritage Office prior to commencing P1 work where a site contains, or has potential for Aboriginal objects. - Building and landscaping works, including paths and driveways are not to disturb any P2 Aboriginal objects. - P3 Minimise disturbance and exposure of areas along the foreshore, including excavations for swimming pools, jetties and boat sheds. - P4 Site structures away from the foreshore where possible. - Ρ5 Minimise disturbance to rock outcrops and overhangs.
+- Obtain relevant approvals from other agencies prior to commencing work where a site contains, or has potential for Aboriginal objects. - P2 Building and landscaping works, including paths and driveways are not to disturb any Aboriginal objects. - P3 Minimise disturbance and exposure of areas along the foreshore, including excavations for swimming pools, jetties and boat sheds. - P4 Site structures away from the foreshore where possible. - P5 Minimise disturbance to rock outcrops and overhangs.